 - Provides a tangible benefit for your members

-- You can use the program as a membership recruitment tool for your organization
+- Provides a membership recruitment tool for your organization

-- You can motivate your members to be more involved with your organization as their understanding and appreciation of lake issues increases
+- Motivates your members to learn more about your lake, and become more involved with your organization as their understanding and appreciation of lake issues increases

-- You can raise funds for your organization
+- Provides an opportunity to raise funds for your organization

-- You can add to, or jump-start, your educational initiatives with a proven curriculum and expertise
+- Add to, or jump-start, your educational initiatives with a proven curriculum and expertise

 Tips for Planning Your Organization’s Boat Trip